kintohub/kintohub-docs/docs/link-repo-resources.md

 5. Click on the **Grant** button displayed for the concerned organization.

-As soon as the **Grant** button is clicked, the user will be able to link the organization with the Workspaces.
+As soon as the **Grant** button is clicked, the user will be able to link the organizations with the Workspace.

->Note: Before linking the Workspace with GitHub ensure that access is granted to the necessary organizations.
-Once a Workspace is linked it cannot be unlinked from GitHub and therefore any modification to linked organizations will not be possible.
+After establishing a link between GitHub and Workspace, if a new organization is added to the GitHub account, the newly added item may not appear in the organization list in Workspace.
+In such an event, contact KintoHub Support via [Slack](https://kintohub.slack.com/) and after confirmation from Support follow the steps mentioned above to gain access to all currently available organizations in GitHub account.